 The Nissan NP200 eight-valve petrol variant retails from R178,000.

 The Nissan NP200 comes standard with the extensive Nissan Assured Peace of Mind Warranty.
 This warranty is valid for six years or 150,000 km.
 It gives owners access to hassle-free maintenance from Nissan's dealership network across South Africa, and the service extends to Nissan's Genuine Parts promise.
+Various services plans also offer added peace of mind.

 The warranty also covers a courtesy car should repairs take more than 48 hours to complete, and they'll even remind you when your license is due for renewal.